Delaware

 Training Requirements

-Delaware requires a minimum of 75 hours of state-approved nurse aide training, including at least 16 hours of supervised clinical experience.
-Training programs must be approved by the Delaware Board of Nursing.
+Delaware requires 75 hours, including at least 16 hours of supervised clinical experience.
+Training programs must be approved by the state.

 Find Delaware CNA Classes